-Dr Quatrara earned her BSN from the State University of New York at Binghamton, and both her MSN and DNP from the University of Virginia School of Nursing.
+Dr. Quatrara earned her BSN from the State University of New York at Binghamton, and both her MSN and DNP from the University of Virginia School of Nursing.
 She is board certified both as a medical surgical RN and as an Adult Health Clinical Nurse Specialist, and she holds a certificate of training in Adult Malnutrition.
 She has a rich clinical background in acute and progressive care.
 She is a seasoned clinician with a practice portfolio that includes trauma, general surgery, surgical oncology and digestive health.
 Dr. Quatrara directs the UVA Doctor of Nursing Practice Program.
 Her 30-year rich clinical background includes leadership roles in numerous quality improvement, evidence-based practice, and research projects aimed at improving patient care outcomes.
 She has also led several interprofessional education and practice initiatives through grant funded activities.
 Dr. Quatrara is an active member of several professional organizations, including the Academy of Medical Surgical Nurses, where she served as a volunteer certification exam item-writer.
 She is also the Clinical Representative to the interprofessional Alliance to Advance Patient Nutrition.
 Dr. Quatrara is currently a Stop the Bleed program instructor and engage in emergency preparedness within the community.
 Dr. Quatrara is published in a variety of journals on a myriad of clinical topics, and has written chapters for a number of widely-used advanced practice nursing texts.
-She is a national-level speaker on topics of Digestive Health, Nutrition and Clinical Research.
+She is a national-level speaker on topics of Digestive Health, Nutrition, Clinical Research and Inteprofessional Education.

 - Medical-Surgical Nursing (RN-BC)